FixMyStreet Pro User Guide

 The resident will then be shown a summary of the subscription details before continuing to payment, which will be facilitated by whichever payment provider you use.

-The process for setting up, renewing or cancelling subscriptions for users will differ depending on the payment provider you are using.
+Please note: The process for setting up, renewing or cancelling bookings/subscriptions will differ depending on your processes and/or the payment provider you are using.

 Renewing a subscription